elixir-lang/elixir/lib/elixir/pages/getting-started/binaries-strings-and-charlists.md

 true
 ```

-In this chapter, we will gain clarity on what exactly binaries are, how they relate to strings, and what single-quoted values, `'like this'`, mean in Elixir.
+In this chapter, we will gain clarity on what exactly binaries are and how they relate to strings.
+We will also learn about charlists, `~c"like this"`, which are often used for interoperability with Erlang.

 Although strings are one of the most common data types in computer languages, they are subtly complex and are often misunderstood.
-To understand strings in Elixir, we have to educate ourselves about [Unicode](https://en.wikipedia.org/wiki/Unicode) and character encodings, specifically the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.
+To understand strings in Elixir, let's first discuss [Unicode](https://en.wikipedia.org/wiki/Unicode) and character encodings, specifically the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.

 ## Unicode and Code Points